wallarm/product-documentation/docs/latest/installation/kubernetes/kong-ingress-controller/customization.md

 # Customizing Kong Ingress Controller with Integrated Wallarm Services

-This article instructs you on the safe and effective customization of the [Kong Ingress Controller with integrated Wallarm services](deployment.md).
+This article instructs you on the safe and effective customization of the [Kong Ingress Controller with integrated Wallarm services][kong-ing-controller-customization-docs].

 ## Configuration area